 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a part time, workplace course.
-You must attend approximately 5 hours of class.
-You may also be required to complete approximately 15 hours of additional study.
+This is a variable combination course.
+You must attend approximately 3 hours of class.
+You may also be required to complete approximately 5 hours of additional study.
 This additional study could include private study, work placements and research.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services